lazychaser/laravel-nestedset/README.markdown

 $srcNode->before($targetNode)->save();
 ```

-Path to the node can be obtained in two ways:
+_Ancestors_ can be obtained in two ways:

 ```php
 // Target node will not be included into result since it is already available